Market Analysis: Apple And Competitors In Technology Hardware, Storage & Peripherals Industry

 -

-With a relatively high Price to Sales ratio of 7.66, which is 5.51x the industry average, the stock might be considered overvalued based on sales performance.
+The Price to Sales ratio of 7.51, which is 4.94x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.

 -